ahgl/ahgl-site/README.md

     $ .
 ENV/bin/activate

-Install all of the required libraries, which takes a while:
+Install all of the required libraries.
+This takes a while, so go grab some coffee:

-    $ pip install --requirement=ahgl/requirements/project.txt
+    $ pip install --requirement=ahgl-site/requirements.txt

 #### Windows users